scaleflex/prestashop-filerobot-plugin/README.md

 ## Limitation

-- Only support Product Media and TinyMCE default version(Without others TinyMCE Plugin modification)
+- Only support Product Media and TinyMCE default version(Without other TinyMCE Plugin modification)
 - Only support Prestashop from version 1.7.8.7

 ## Download Filerobot module